← Back to blog

 OpsMar 14, 2026

-If it’s not written, you’ll negotiate it mid-payout
+If it is not written, you will negotiate it during payout week

 Affiliate terms clauses checklist for SaaS subscriptions